BroadbandForum/obbaa/docs/architecture/vomcipf/index.md

   }
 }
 ```

-### Responses
+### Notifications

-The response messages sent from the vOMCI function to the vOLTMF are
-defined in section 5.4.1 of WT-451 with the addition of the
-\"identifier\" field within the payload of the response and the
-\"labels\" field that are previously discussed in the request section.

-The following code block provides a sample response to the a DETECT
-event:
+Notifications can be sent from the vOMCI function or vOMCI Proxy for various purposes, For example, once the alignment of an ONU has been completed (after getting the MIB Data Sync from the ONU) the vOMCI function sends a notification to the vOLTMF.
+The following is an example of a onu-alignment-status notification that sent from a vOMCI function:

 ```
+header {
+    msg_id: "1"
+    sender_name: "vomci1"
+    recipient_name: "vOLTMF"
+    object_name: "onu1"
+}
+body {

-{
+    notification {
-	"onu-name":"exampleDevice",
-	"olt-name":"olt1",
-	"onu-id":"25",
-	"channel-termination-ref":"CT-2",
-	"event":"DETECT",
-	"labels":"{\"name\":\"vendor\", \"value\":\"BBF\"}",
-	"payload":"{\"operation\":\"DETECT\", \"identifier\":\"0\", \"status\":\"OK\"}"
+        data: "{\"bbf-vomci-function:onu-alignment-status\":{\"event-time\": \"2021-06-01T15:53:36+00:00\",\"onu-name\": \"ont1\",\"alignment-status\": \"aligned\"}}"
+    }
 }
 ```